 Donations may be made in, Anthony Verna's name to the National Kidney Foundation, 5335 Wisconsin Ave., Suite 300, Washington, DC 20015.

 The family will receive friends from 11:00 a.m. until 2:00 p.m.
 Tuesday August 20, 2019 at the funeral home.
 Committal will follow immediately at St. Anthony of Padua Church Cemetery, Windber with military graveside rite by Windber VFW Ritual Team.

-To send flowers to Anthony V. "Tony" Verna's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Anthony V. "Tony" Verna, please visit our floral store.